 - Editing the website.
 It is important to check links to other pages and update information on the webpage regularly.
 Volunteers could edit 1 or 2 pages per month and send updates to a Board member.

 - Finding important ideas from the scientific literature for the Fact of the Week.
 We send out soundbytes from the current scientific literature that pertains to POTS via Facebook and Twitter weekly.
 Volunteers could read the abstract and discussion section of articles published within the last year and send them in for use.

 - Helping with graphic design.
-We need help with designs for t-shirts to be sent to donors and for events like the Standing Up to POTS 5K.
+We need help with designs for brochures as well as t-shirts to be sent to donors and for events like the Standing Up to POTS 5K.
 Creative volunteers are definitely needed!

 - Representing Standing Up to POTS at health fairs or conferences.
 Unfortunately, many healthcare practitioners are unaware of POTS and its debilitating effects on the individual and their family.
 Volunteering to speak one-on-one with healthcare practitioners or community members at your local health fair or conference is a great way to spread awareness about POTS.

 - Finding potential corporate sponsors.
 Like most nonprofit organizations, we are always looking for new streams of revenue.
 Identifying new potential event sponsors, opportunities for corporate donation through purchase price percentage (they donate 5% of designated sales to Standing Up to POTS), or other avenues would be greatly appreciated!